 Juvenile Law Attorneys

 Domestic Violence / Civil Protection Orders

 Statistics show that one out of every four women will experience domestic violence in her lifetime.
 Although domestic violence often involves physical violence, it can also include emotional abuse, sexual abuse, and child endangerment (which occurs when a child witnesses the violence.)
 Victims of domestic abuse can obtain protection orders from the court by filing criminal charges against the perpetrator, or by seeking civil remedies to obtain a civil protection order that could be in place for up to five years.
 In 2010, a law was passed which authorizes juvenile courts to issue and enforce civil protection orders against juvenile perpetrators in cases of teen dating violence and other domestic violence.
 When an incident of domestic violence occurs, it is important to take action as soon as possible.
 Our firm will act quickly to obtain the protection you and your family need.

 Domestic Violence/Civil Protection Orders Attorneys

 A legal separation is a civil lawsuit which allows parties to separate their assets and liabilities and resolve issues regarding child support and spousal support without actually terminating their marriage.
-Ohio law requires a six month residency requirement to file for divorce, but does not have the same requirement for legal separation.
-For that reason, a plaintiff can file for legal separation to obtain court orders for support, etc., and convert to a divorce action once the six month residency requirement is satisfied.
+There is a six-month residency requirement to file for divorce in an Ohio court, but the same requirement does not exist for legal separation.
+For that reason, a plaintiff can file for legal separation to obtain court orders for support, etc., and convert to a divorce action once the six-month residency requirement is satisfied.
 A legal separation may also be an option where parties cannot divorce for religious reasons, or desire to protect one spouse’s access to health insurance coverage, life insurance benefits, and retirement accounts.